-How is the EU organised and what mechanisms exist for the democratic control and accountability of EU policy?
+How is the EU organised and what mechanisms exist for democratic control and accountability for EU policy?

 The European Union (EU) is an economic and political partnership between 27 European countries (member states).
-These member states have transferred powers to the EU in order to facilitate European policies in areas including agriculture and fisheries, the environment, trade policy, and economic and monetary issues.
-The EU comprises seven institutions: the European Council (composed of heads of government), the Council of the European Union (consisting of ministers from different policy areas), the European Commission, the European Parliament, the European Court of Justice, the European Court of Auditors, and the European Central Bank.
+These member states have transferred powers to the EU in order to facilitate European policies in such areas as agriculture and fisheries, the environment, trade policy, and economic and monetary issues.
+The EU comprises seven institutions: the European Council (composed of heads of state and government), the Council of the European Union (consisting of ministers from relevant policy areas), the European Commission, and the European Parliament, the European Court of Justice, the European Court of Auditors, and the European Central Bank.

-As a result of the transfer of powers, the governments of the member states cannot decide fully independently on legislation in relation to certain policy areas, while national parliaments (and the supreme audit institutions in the member states) operate more at arm’s length.
+As a result of the transfer of powers, the governments of the member states cannot take fully independent legislative decissions in certain policy areas, while national parliaments (and the member states' supreme audit institutions) operate more at arm’s length.
 This raises the question of whether proper arrangements for democratic control have been made in other ways.

 Decision making in the EU

-EU decisions are made based on the rules laid down in the Treaty on the Functioning of the European Union (‘EU Treaty’).
+EU decisions are based on rules laid down in the Treaty on the Functioning of the European Union (‘EU Treaty’).
 Under the EU Treaty, the EU institutions and the member states are required to work together in virtually all policy areas.
-The European Commission (EC) prepares legislation, on which the Council and the European Parliament take (in the majority of cases) concerted decisions.
-The governments of member states are represented on the European Council, and, depending on the policy area, in the varying composition of the Council of the European Union.
+The European Commission (EC) prepares legislation, on which the Council of the EU and the European Parliament (in the majority of cases) decide.
+The governments of member states are represented on the European Council, and, depending on the policy area, in the various configurations of the Council of the European Union.
 The European Parliament is directly elected by EU citizens and acts as a joint legislator (with the exception of the areas specified in the EU Treaty).
 The European Parliament must give its consent to the EC’s proposals and has the right to amend them.
-In this way, European citizens are represented in the EU’s decision-making process.
+European citizens therefore have a say in the EU’s decision-making process.

-Today, most decisions of the Council of the EU are taken by qualified majority.
+Today, Council decisions are taken by qualified majority vote.
 This means that decisions are taken by a majority of votes provided that certain additional conditions are satisfied.
-In certain exceptional cases (such as the expansion of the union), decision-making is still based on unanimity, as used to apply to virtually all decisions.
-Look here for information on the various EU voting procedures.
+In certain exceptional cases (such as the expansion of the union), decision-making is still based on unanimity, which used to be the case for virtually all decisions.
+Click here for information on EU voting procedures.

 The individual member states initially decide at a national level on their positions in the Council.
 In the Netherlands, these positions are adopted with the aid of what are known as BNC files.
 The Dutch government expresses its opinion on an EC proposal in a BNC file.
 This then forms the basis for a debate with Parliament on the Dutch national position.
-As the ultimate decision taken by the Council represents the outcome of negotiations between the member states, there is no guarantee that the Dutch position can be fully maintained.
+As the ultimate decision taken by the Council represents the outcome of negotiations between the member states, there is no guarantee that the Dutch position will be achieved in full.

 Democratic accountability and control in the EU

 The EU Treaty also sets out the mechanisms for the accountability and control of EU policies.
 Apart from being a co-legislator in the EU, the European Parliament is also an important actor in terms of accountability and control in relation to the implementation of EU policies.
-The European Parliament scrutinises the way in which the EC implements policies and the budget.
+It scrutinises the way in which the EC implements policies and the budget.
 The European Court of Auditors (ECA) assists the European Parliament in its scrutinising role by auditing the regularity, efficiency and effectiveness of EU policies.
-The ECA expresses an annual opinion on the regularity of receipts and expenditures and issues some 20 ‘special reports’ on EU policies each year.
+The ECA expresses an annual opinion on the regularity of revenie and expenditure and issues some 20 special reports on EU policies each year.
 The European Parliament discusses these reports, for example in its Budgetary Control Committee.
-For further information, see here.
+For further information, click here.

 Intergovernmental (euro area) policies